saeedalam/jump-to-go/chapters/Chapter-22-Clean-Code.md

 ## **22.2.
 The Fifteen Rules for Clean Code**

-Here are 15 essential rules to ensure clean and maintainable code, along with examples and explanations.
+Here are some essential rules to ensure clean and maintainable code, along with examples and explanations.

 ---